Prof-Cloud/AWS-Multi-Region-Resilient-Architecture/README.md

 # AWS Multi-Region Disaster Recovery with Terraform and Aurora Global Database

 In this project, I built a highly available, multi-region disaster recovery (DR) setup on AWS using Terraform.
-The goal of this project is to keep the application available even when an entire AWS region goes down without any manual interventions.
+The goal of this project is to keep the application available even when an entire AWS region goes down without manual intervention.

-Traffic normally goes to the primary region (us-east-1).
-If something goes wrong, Route53 automatically failover the traffic to the secondary region (eu-west-2) use in health checks and CloudWatch alarms.
+Traffic is served from the primary region (us-east-1).
+If the primary region becomes unhealthy, Route53 automatically fails over traffic to the secondary region (eu-west-2) using a combination of health checks and CloudWatch alarms.

 <img width="761" height="853" alt="Screenshot 2026-02-03 at 4 15 53 PM" src="https://github.com/user-attachments/assets/e0844388-3ac1-4d69-81d5-43decfca643d" />